Icinga/icinga2/doc/10-icinga-template-library.md

 The `plugin-notification-command` command does not support any vars.

-By default this template is automatically imported into all CheckCommand definitions.
+By default this template is automatically imported into all [NotificationCommand](9-object-types.md#objecttype-notificationcommand) definitions.

 ### <a id="itl-plugin-event-command"></a> plugin-event-command